PavelVorobevAL/Semantic_segmentation_of_geological_features_on_Mars/README.md

 ## Experimental Setup

 The U-Net, DeepLabV3, and DeepLabV3+ models were implemented using PyTorch and trained locally in a Jupyter Notebook environment.
 Each model was trained in four configurations, combining two backbone architectures (ResNet50 and ResNet101) with two initial learning rates (0.001 and 0.0001).
 In all experiments, models were trained and validated on training and validation sets and tested on the testing sets.
-Performance was evaluated on the test set using pixel-level accuracy (Acc), class-wise Intersection over Union (IoU), and mean Intersection over Union (mIoU) across all classes. ?
-During the training process, the best model is identified as the one that achieves the highest mIoU on the validation set ?
+Performance was evaluated on the test set using pixel-level accuracy (Acc), class-wise Intersection over Union (IoU), and mean Intersection over Union (mIoU) across all classes.
+During the training process, the best model is identified as the one that achieves the better loss on the validation set.

 ## Results